Daniel H. Lowenstein (physician)

-Daniel H. Lowenstein, M.D., is the Robert B. and Ellinor Aird Professor of Neurology and Executive Vice Chancellor and Provost at the University of California, San Francisco (UCSF).
-He is known internationally for his work in the field of epilepsy including laboratory-based and clinical research, the clinical care of patients with epilepsy, and advocacy for the needs of patients and family members living with epilepsy.
-He has had an active role in medical education and in efforts to advance social justice, has held many leadership positions at both UCSF and Harvard Medical School, was the originator of the “Academy of Medical Educators” concept, and is the recipient of numerous teaching awards both at UCSF and nationally.
+Daniel H. Lowenstein is an American neurologist who is Professor of Neurology and former Executive Vice Chancellor and Provost at the University of California, San Francisco (UCSF).
+He is known for his work in the field of epilepsy including laboratory-based and clinical research, the clinical care of patients with epilepsy, and advocacy for the needs of patients and family members living with epilepsy.
+He was the originator of the “Academy of Medical Educators” concept, and is the recipient of teaching awards both at UCSF and nationally.
 He has served as the Dean for Medical Education at Harvard Medical School, and as President of the American Epilepsy Society.
-In 2017, he was elected to the National Academy of Medicine in recognition of his many contributions to American medicine.
+In 2017, he was elected to the National Academy of Medicine in recognition of his contributions to American medicine.